-- 18. There are two approaches that may be adopted when an investor increases its stake in an entity and an existing investment becomes an associate for the first time.
-Those two methods are: - (a) 'Cost of each purchase' method: the cost of an associate acquired in stages is measured as the sum of the consideration paid for each purchase plus a share of the investee's profits and other equity movements (for example, revaluations).
-Any acquisition-related costs are treated as part of the investment in the associate. - (b) 'Fair value as deemed cost' method (by analogy with IFRS 3): The cost of an associate acquired in stages is measured as the sum of the fair value of the interest previously held plus the fair value of any additional consideration transferred as of the date when the investment became an associate.
-As this method is based on the analogy with the revised IFRS 3 guidance on step acquisition of subsidiaries, any acquisition-related costs are expensed in the period in which the costs are incurred.
+- 19. There are two approaches that could be adopted when an investor increases their stake in another entity and an existing equity investment measured at fair value becomes an associate for the first time.
+Those two methods are: - (a) 'Cost of each purchase' method: the cost of an associate acquired in stages is measured as the sum of the cost of the most recent purchase, plus transaction costs, plus the starting cost.
+The starting cost is the original consideration paid for each purchase, plus a share of the investee's subsequent profits and other equity movements (e.g. revaluations) for each purchase up to the date it becomes an associate.
+The difference between the fair value of the initial investment and its starting cost is recognised through profit or loss, even if the original change in the fair value was recognised in OCI. - (b) 'Fair value as deemed cost' method (by analogy with IFRS 3): The cost of an associate acquired in stages is measured as the sum of the fair value of the interest previously held, plus the fair value of any additional consideration transferred as of the date when the investment became an associate.
+Previously held interests would have been measured at fair value under IFRS 9 with changes in fair value recognised in either profit or loss or OCI.
+Under IFRS 9, reclassification of fair value changes recognised in OCI to profit or loss are not allowed and remain in OCI or might be transferred to retained earnings (IFRS 9.4.1.4, 5.7.5, B5.7.1).
+Because this method is based on analogy with IFRS 3, any acquisition-related costs are expensed in the period in which the costs are incurred.
 This is different from acquisition-related costs on initial recognition of an associate at cost, as they form part of the carrying amount of the associate.
 This is the method used by VALUE IFRS PIc and illustrated in note 12 of this interim report.